skunkworks002/flickwiz-ios/README.md

 *And show all the inforamtion about movie deatil on next detail view.

-*A user can check more deatil information about (Acotr,MovieType,Director,Writer etc..) .its check from deatil view all these infromation.
+*A user can check more detail information about (Actor's,MovieType's,Director's,Writer's etc..) .A user check all information from deatil view .